Arreton Down

-The Down
+Arreton Down is a chalk hill in the central part of the Isle of Wight in southern England.
+It is public access land, with 29.77 hectare designated as a biological Site of Special Scientific Interest (SSSI) and 19 hectare managed as a nature reserve by Hampshire and Isle of Wight Wildlife Trust.
+The land is marked by extensive ancient field features as yet unexcavated.

+Site of Special Scientific Interest

+Arreton Down was originally notified as an SSSI in 1979 for its geological interest.
+It was renotified in 1987, but for its biological interest only.

-The Arreton Down Site of Special Scientific Interest is a large area of south-sloping chalk grassland in the central part of the Isle of Wight.
+The SSSI is a large area of south-sloping chalk grassland.
 It is grazed by cattle and horses during the winter, and is dominated by fine grasses such as red fescue and sheep's fescue.
 The flowering plants are typical of downland habitats and include horseshoe vetch, rock rose, wild thyme, carline thistle, pyramidal orchid, harebell, small scabious and the uncommon bastard toadflax.

 There are large numbers of chalkhill blue butterflies on the site as well as small blue, common blue and brown argus butterflies.
 There are also great green bush crickets and three other species of bush cricket.
 Scrubland is another habitat on the site and this is where yellowhammers, goldfinches, whitethroat and linnets breed, as well as grey partridges nesting on the ground. ravens, kestrels and buzzards can be seen overhead while barn owls hunt here during the night.